PhilipVigus/external-services--slack-bot/README.md

 ## Additions and improvements

 -   Allow the bot to automatically check external service statuses at regular intervals, and send warning messages to a specified channel if any of the services are unhealthy
+-   Allow the user to retrieve more detailed information on a specific service